twolfson/lantern-wall/magnet-toggle/README.md

 ### Development
 If rewriting the script, then we recommend doing all dev on the programmer itself:

-- Connect jumper wires to interrupt pin and power, then connect them to simulate a switch closing
+- Connect jumper wires to interrupt pin (PB2) and GND, then connect them to simulate a switch closing

 If doing more detailed exercises like determining power usage, then V_CC will need to be proxied somehow which cannot be done in place